 Let’s visit, evaluate and save Varadero!
 The Cartagena Reef Check is your opportunity to help protect the only coral reef in Cartagena Bay.
 Varadero is a reef that has survived more than 500 years of human pressure.
 With your participation, you contribute to the management and research that seeks to protect this surviving heroic reef in the area.

-The Isla Fuerte Reef Check is your opportunity to evaluate the health of Colombia´s southernmost insular coral reefs, experience first-hand in hand the strong relationship an island community has with coral reefs, and be surprised of how nature tries to resist to our fight for survival.
-One last point: you get to dive the famous but least studied Bajo Bushnell!
+The Isla Fuerte Reef Check is your opportunity to evaluate the health of Colombia´s southernmost insular coral reefs and to dive the famous but least studied Bajo Bushnell!

 Come and monitor the health of Colombia´s largest and healthiest coral reef.
 Also, you had the opportunity and privilege to witness sharks and turtles, an indicator that Providence’s coral reefs are still healthy.

-Join us this 22 March 2021 on our efforts to restore Providencia´s coral reefs.
+Join us on our efforts to restore Providencia´s coral reefs.
 After completing the program, you will understand when active reef restoration is required; describe how we are trying to bring coral reefs back to life; be able to stock, maintain and monitor corals in underwater nurseries; be able to outplant nursery-grown corals with cement at restoration sites.

 This is our largest participatory coral reef monitoring expedition, an intense educational experience in citizen science to support the actions taken by the locals to protect and restore coral reefs.
 The warm, calm and colorful waters of San Andrés are the right environment to become a citizen scientist.
 If you are already a Reef Check EcoDiver, the San Andrés Reef Check is your opportunity to put into practice your knowledge and skills for monitoring coral health.